mdda/mdda.github.io/_posts/AI/2018-07-07-qwiklab-instructions.md

    "Datalab will take about 5 minutes to start."

-   *  While waiting for that...
+While waiting for that...

    *  In the main window, create a new Bucket for data
       * Hamburger : Storage - Browser - 'Create Bucket'.button.click()
       * 'mdda-unique-bucket-20180705'  Regional.  'asia-east1'  'Create'.button.click()

-   *  Use the + button to open another tab of Cloud Shell
+   *  Use the + button to open another tab of Cloud Shell (!)
-   *  Copy data into the bucket using the terminal
+   *  Now copy data into the bucket using the console terminal :

 {% highlight bash %}
 ## Template :